Three types of statistics and the entropy bounds: Infinite statistics and the bound

-We begin with a compact review of the elementary ingredients of infinite statistics.
-Then we propose a $\mathcal{N}$-coincident brane scenario for constructing the state space of the system which manifests the nonlocality of the quantum states.

-The basic commutation relation of infinite statistics is Assume the existence of the vacuum state $|0>$ annihilated by all the annihilators: $a_{k}|0>=0$.
+We begin with a concise review of the elementary ingredients of infinite statistics.
+The basic commutation relation of infinite statistics is Assume the existence of the vacuum state $|0>$ annihilated by all the annihilators.
 The entire state space can be constructed by creation operators acting on the vacuum state in sequence.
 A general $N$ particle state can be written as